Introduction

 Step 1.
 Log in to SWA and, from System Administration, choose Log Subscriptions.

 Step 7.
-Enter the information for your Remote servers :
+Enter this information for your Remote servers :

-Note: In this example the username is wsascp and the remote server is Microsoft Windows operating system, we created a folder wsa01 in c:\users\wccpscp folder (which is the user profile folder in Microsoft).
+Note: In this example, the username is wsascp and the remote server is Microsoft Windows operating system.
+A folder wsa01 was created in the c:\users\wccpscp folder (which is the user profile folder in Microsoft).

-Tip: You can simply type the folder name, in this example is wsa01
+Tip: You can simply type the folder name; in this example, it is wsa01.

 Step 8.
 Submit changes.